Chart Color Schemes

 Burdell - Mount Low features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 83.4% of all households, including 43.6% couples with children, 27.4% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 16.6%, with lone person households at 13.1% and group households comprising 3.5%.
+Family households account for 83.4% of all households, composed of 43.6% couples with children, 27.4% couples without children, and 11.5% single parent families.
+Non-family households make up the remaining 16.6%, with lone person households at 13.1% and group households comprising 3.5%.
 The median household size is 2.9 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households